orca-nox/orca-nox/README.md

-Media Art/Future Game Designer @Sogang University
+Media Art/Future Game Designer @Sogang University (Grad Student)

 <!---
 orca-nox/orca-nox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.